 Applicant Eligibility

-An institution of higher education that receives a grant on behalf of a department of science, technology, engineering, mathematics, or a critical foreign language, or on behalf of a department or school with a competency-based degree program (in science, technology, engineering, mathematics, or a critical foreign language) that includes teacher certification.
+Institutions of higher education (IHEs) (as defined under section 101(a) of the Higher Education Act of 1965, as amended) that receive a grant on behalf of a department of science, technology, engineering, mathematics, or a critical foreign language, or on behalf of a department or school that offers a competency-based degree program (in science, technology, engineering, mathematics, or a critical foreign language) that includes teacher certification.

 Beneficiary Eligibility